Incident Management security practice describes activities carried to detect and respond to security incidents.

 The quality of the incident detection does not depend on the time or day of the event.
 If you do not act upon the security event within a defined time, it triggers further notifications according to a defined escalation path.
 The efficiency is of the incident is also checked by exercises with defined improvement action points.

 Incident Response starts the moment you acknowledge and verify the existence of a security incident.
 Your goal is to act in a coordinated and efficient way so that further damage is limited as much as possible.
 If suitable, you want to identify the root cause and limit the probability of similar incidents happening in the future.

 Ability to efficiently solve most common security incidents.

-The first step is to recognize the incident response competence as such and define an owner responsible for its continuous development.
+The first step is to recognize the incident response competence as such and define a responsible owner.
 They keep up with current state of incident handling best practices and forensic tooling.

-You usually don’t go for dedicated incident response personnel on this maturity level, but you define the participants of the process are defined (for instance, regular admins or developers helping in case of need).
-There is a know single point of contact for the team And a conscious decision regarding reachability of the personnel.
+You don’t mandate dedicated incident response personnel on this maturity level, but you have defined the participants of the process (usually different roles).
+There is a known single point of contact for the process and a conscious decision regarding reachability of the participants.

 When security incidents happen, you document the steps taken.
 Protect this information from unauthorized access if necessary.

 Understanding and efficient handling of most security incidents.

 Formally establish and document the security incident response process.
 The documentation includes information like:

 - Most probable/common scenarios of security incidents and high-level instruction how to handle them.
 For such scenarios, also use public knowledge about possibly relevant 3rd-party incidents